AgungHari/Development-of-YOLOV8-based-Autonomous-Wheelchair-for-Obstacle-Avoidance/README.md

 ## Project Result

 This test involves testing the wheelchair's ability to avoid humans in real-time.
 The test will be conducted at Tower 2 ITS.
 The detected human remains still and does not move.
-The following video is a sample of the test; the full video can be accessed by clicking the video or the YouTube button below.
+The following video is a sample of the test.
+The full video can be accessed by clicking the video or the YouTube button below.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/cb7d43ea-688f-4ce9-a24b-5c50c62da9d3" alt="agungyolo" />